 At this stage, the grid is providing 120 V at a frequency of 60 Hz.

 Record voltage, current, and power readings on both power meters.
-Do not ignore signs.
+Do not ignore +/- signs in front of any number on the meters.

 The lamps should change their lighting pattern.

 If the lamps all go bright and dim at the same time, then the generator and the grid have the same phase sequence.
-Call it a-b-c.
+Call it a-b-c for the three-phase sequence in use.

-If the lamps cycle, like Christmas tree lights, then the generator and the grid have different phase sequences, where one is a-b-c and the other is a-c-b.
+If the lamps cycle, like Christmas tree lights, then the generator and the grid have different phase sequences, where one is a-b-c and the other is a-c-b across the set of lamps.

 In this case, turn the VARIAC back to 0%.